Hadrian's Villa: Structure and architecture

-Hadrian's Villa is a vast area of land with many pools, baths, fountains and classical Greek and Roman architecture set in what would have been a mixture of landscaped gardens, wilderness areas and cultivated farmlands.
-Due to Hadrian's travels, he also commissioned Egyptian style buildings and statues, even naming some of the buildings after Egyptian cities or temples.

 The buildings are constructed in travertine, brick, lime, pozzolana, and tufa.
 Villas were typically sited on hilltops, but with its fountains, pools and gardens, Hadrian's villa required abundant sources of water, which was supplied by aqueducts feeding Rome, including the Aqua Anio Vetus, Aqua Anio Novus, Aqua Marcia, and Aqua Claudia.
 To avail themselves of those sources, the villa had to be located on land lower than the aqueduct.

 The complex of the villa contains many structures from different cultures.
 For example, the villa has a small river running through it which relates back to the Egyptian Nile river.
 The villa contains several Greek figures called Poikilos.
 All surviving written evidence of Hadrian's Villa in ancient writing is from the Historia Augusta, which describes how Hadrian named rooms of the villa after various significant locations within the Roman Empire (the Lyceum, the Academy, Hades) and these continue today to be the terms scholars use to describe sections of the villa.